1964 Florida Gators football team: Florida State

 This season was also notable as the first in which the Florida State Seminoles defeated the Gators.
 Even though many of the early games in the series were close (and the 1961 contest ended in a 3–3 tie), Florida State had yet to beat their in-state rivals in six attempts.
 The 1964 game would be the first time that the Gators would journey to Doak Campbell Stadium, and the Seminoles under coach Bill Peterson were enjoying their best season since joining the ranks of major college football programs.
 However, the Gators still felt confident that another victory was in the offing, coming out onto the playing field with the boast "Never, FSU, Never!" attached to their helmets.

 Florida State quarterback Steve Tensi hit Fred Biletnikoff with a first-half touchdown, helping the Seminoles to a 13–0 lead at the half as the Gator offense fumbled four times, including once at the FSU one-yard line.
 Florida, led by quarterback Steve Spurrier, finally scored in the 3rd quarter to cut the lead to 13–7, but were unable to find the endzone again.
 Les Murdock kicked a 42-yard field goal to secure the win for FSU, 16–7.

-Miami
+Miami (FL)

-Florida defeated the Miami Hurricanes 12–10.
+Florida defeated the Miami Hurricanes, 12–10.